michaelhly/michaelhly.github.io/_posts/tune-llm-two.md

 We conduct this teaching process on a model (a.k.a. a [neural network](https://en.wikipedia.org/wiki/Neural_network)) through the following process:

 1. We assign **weights** (a.k.a. probabilities) to our preprocessed training data and dump it on our model.
-The training inputs travels through multiple layers of computation nodes, each with its own set of weights, until it reaches the set of target outcomes we've defined.
-This step is called the _foward pass_.
+The training inputs travel through multiple layers of computation nodes, each with its own set of weights, until it reaches the set of target outcomes we've defined.
+This step is called the _forward pass_.
 2. Next, we calculate how different the model outcome is compared to the outcome we wanted.
 We can call this difference [loss](https://en.wikipedia.org/wiki/Loss_function) (a.k.a error rate).
 3. We then [backpropagate](https://en.wikipedia.org/wiki/Backpropagation) from the weights of our output nodes to our input nodes to figure out how much each weight in the network contributed to the loss.
 4. Now we change up the input weights we've assigned in step 1, attribute some [_bias_](https://en.wikipedia.org/wiki/Algorithmic_bias), and hope the model will do better next time in the next training session.

-These four steps we described is commonly represented by a complicated diagram that looks like this:
+These four steps we described are commonly represented by a complicated diagram that looks like this:
 ![Deep Neural Network](https://michaelhly.github.io/assets/tune-llm-two/deep-neural-network.png)

-If you want to go further into the computation behind the backpropogation step like a real pro, I'd watch this [video](https://youtu.be/q8SA3rM6ckI?si=o8JCEpnUNlCudNn-).
+If you want to go further into the computation behind the backpropagation step like a real pro, I'd watch this [video](https://youtu.be/q8SA3rM6ckI?si=o8JCEpnUNlCudNn-).

 ## Hyperparameters

-Aside from the input weights we must assign, there are also other parameters we can control to influence the machine learning process.
+Aside from the input weights we must assign, there are also other parameters we can control to influence the machine-learning process.
 Here are four that seemed the most important:

 ### learning_rate

 The learning rate determines the pace we force our computer through the mundane training process we described earlier.
 We want to pick the right rate to help our model _minimize_ loss.

 - Too small of a learning rate can lead to the model getting stuck.
-If you have a large dataset and limited compute resources the model can literally "give up" on you.
+If you have a large dataset and limited computing resources the model can literally "give up" on you.
 - Picking a large learning rate can create an unstable training/tuning process.
 As a result, the model will make suboptimal ("bad") guesses.

 ### weight_decay